-Thoughts on choosing a resin and resin supplies
+An expert’s thoughts on choosing a resin and resin supplies

-Lots of you have asked me what resin products I use for my resin jewelry and crafts.
+Lots of you have asked me what resin to use for resin jewelry and crafts.
 Part of the fun of learning resin is experimenting with different items and finding what works for your specific situation.
 I do understand, though, that it can be confusing and sometimes frustrating not knowing which product to use or using the wrong product for a project.
 Today, I’m going to walk you through the resin products I use WHEN and WHY.

 Note: These are my experiences.
 Please use this article as a guide and feel free to share your experiences in the comment box below if something different has worked well for you.